pleumann/pasta80/README.md

 * `Mark`/`Release` are not currently supported.
 * The standard files `Input`, `Output`, `Kbd`, `Con` and `Lst` are not supported.
 * `Chain` and `Execute` are not supported.
-* Add-on libraries from the PC version of Turbo Pascal 3.0 (graphics etc.) are not yet supported (althogh there are a few graphics primitives for the ZX targets).
+* Add-on libraries from the PC version of Turbo Pascal 3.0 are not yet supported (although there are a few graphics primitives for the ZX targets).
 * The [new instructions of the Z80N CPU](https://wiki.specnext.dev/Extended_Z80_instruction_set) inside the ZX Spectrum Next are not yet being leveraged.
 * No separate compilation.
 Everything is compiled from source, always.
 * Binary size is quite large compared to the original.